 If you live in Hong Kong, then you are well aware that this city often gets battered down by rain during the wet season, and June is usually the wettest.
 Hong Kong weather is famous for its unpredictability, and rain can turn to shine in a matter of seconds.
 But don’t let the rain get you down, because good news city slickers, Little Steps has you sorted with the top unique activities to keep you and the kids entertained and sane when it rains in the city.
-We have rounded up over 20+ fun indoor adventures including the best area for splashing in puddles and cool new teen-targeted outings
+We have rounded up some of the best ideas for a rainy day including gear for splashing in puddles and cool new teen-targeted outings.

 Hong Kong's Top Indoor Playrooms, Click here

 The Big Things, Click here

 A rainy day is a perfect reason to buy a new book or puzzle and kids will have a great time looking through all the options.
 Fun To Read Outlet has an amazing selection of books, puzzles and activities for kids of all ages.
 They are located in Causeway Bay Plaza and also in Kwun Tong.
 There stores had wide aisles which makes searching easy for even the smallest family members.

 Fun To Read Outlet, Unit 1703-06, Causeway Bay Plaza 1, 489 Hennessy Road, Causeway Bay